Skip to main content

 This audio is generated by an AI tool.

-SINGAPORE: Rides on the Singapore Flyer have been temporarily suspended after a technical issue was detected during a routine maintenance inspection.
+SINGAPORE: Rides on the Singapore Flyer will resume on Saturday (Sep 13) after they were temporarily suspended due to a technical issue that was detected during a routine maintenance inspection.

-"We are working closely with the Building and Construction Authority (BCA) to conduct the necessary inspection, repairs and rectification works," it said in a media statement.
+On Wednesday, Straco had said in a statement that it was "working closely with the Building and Construction Authority (BCA) to conduct the necessary inspection, repairs and rectification works."

 "Meanwhile, shops and restaurants at Singapore Flyer’s retail terminal remain open."